PoorHttp/PoorWSGI/doc/documentation.rst

 NotModifiedResponse
 ```````````````````
-NotModifiedResponse is base on NoContentResponse with status code
+NotModifiedResponse is based on NoContentResponse with status code
-`304 Bot Modified`.
-You have to add some Not Modified header in headers
+`304 Not Modified`.
+You have to add a Not Modified header in the headers
-parameters or as constructor argument.
+parameters or as a constructor argument.

 .. code:: python